 Propositional logic is the foundation of logical reasoning in math.
-It deals with statements that are either true or false, using symbols to represent complex ideas.
-This topic introduces the building blocks of logical arguments and proofs.
+It deals with statements that are either true false, using symbols to represent complex ideas.
+This topic introduces the building blocks of logical arguments proofs.

 Truth tables are a key tool in propositional logic.
 They show all possible combinations of truth values for statements, helping us understand how different logical operators work together.
 This systematic approach is crucial for analyzing arguments and solving logical problems.